-Goal: the objective that the system is assessing.
+GOAL: the objective that the system is assessing.

 Defining a clear goal of the measurement system is central to its design and evaluation.
 A clear goal is important to guide the approach and understand trade-offs with measure selection, grouping, and scoring.
 For example, the goal of a hospital rating program can be characterized as a consumer-facing tool that allows a comprehensive assessment of the quality of care provided by US hospitals.
-This goal

-System design should start with the conceptualization of the specific goal and consider unintended consequences. would have implications to the types of measures, domains, and weighting design decisions to ensure generalizability while recognizing the range of clinical services offered.
+This goal would have implications to the types of measures, domains, and weighting design decisions to ensure generalizability while recognizing the range of clinical services offered.
 Special attention should be given to each element of a measurement system design to ensure that it ultimately aligns with the stated goal.